-According to the figures from the Social Welfare Department, the number of newly reported cases of child abuse exceeded 1,000 in 2018, a record high since the government began tracking the statistics in 1981.
+According to the figures from the Social Welfare Department, the number of newly reported cases of child abuse has reached 1,079 from January to September 2022, which is 5% more as compared to last year.
 In a research conducted by the University of Hong Kong in 2011, there are 13.3% of children aged 12-17 had experienced child abuse and neglect.
 They estimated that the number of cases in the population could amount to 120,000 per year.
 Thus, the actual situation is much more severe than we expected.
 In 2019, approximately one in four working adults experience symptoms of depression.
 If adults cannot manage their own stress properly, how can they create a healthy and safe environment for children?
 Sacrificing our children’s interests would be the last thing we want to see.

 In 2015, a seven-year-old girl, Lam-lam, was found serious injured with severe malnutrition and numerous wounds.
 She was nearly died when she was taken to the hospital and ended up diagnosing with irreversible brain damage.